wp-plugins/zanto/readme.txt

 = 0.2.0 =
 Upgrade to fix all bugs from the previous version and better integration with the domain mapping plugin.
+=0.2.1=
+Added gray highlighting for translated posts so you can tell the difference between the translated posts and un-translated posts when assoicating the posts on the post edit page.